 Micron Technology Whale Trades Spotted

-Someone with a lot of money to spend has taken a bullish stance on Micron Technology (NASDAQ:MU).
+Someone with a lot of money to spend has taken a bearish stance on Micron Technology (NASDAQ:MU).

 And retail traders should know.